Self-Employed Mortgages For First-Time Buyers

 Do first time buyer's pay stamp duty?

-As a first time buyer, there's no stamp duty land tax (SDLT) to pay if the home you're buying costs £300,000 or less.
+As a first time buyer, there's no stamp duty land tax (SDLT) to pay on the first £425,000 if the property your purchasing costs no more than £625000.

-For any first-time purchase over £500,000, there's no stamp duty concession.
-Stamp duty is charged on the portion of the purchase price that exceeds £125,000.
+For any first-time purchase over £625,000, there's no stamp duty concession, and the standard rates of SDLT would apply.

 Can I use Help to Buy?

-The Help To Buy: Equity Loan scheme is available to help first-time buyers purchase a new build home in England.
+The scheme was available to help first-time buyers purchase a new build home in England.

-If you're not interested in a new build, there's also the Mortgage Guarantee Scheme which can be used UK-wide, until December 2022.
+If you're not interested in a new build, there's also the Mortgage Guarantee Scheme which is still in place and can be used UK-wide.
 Learn more about both of the government backed mortgage schemes.

 Can I get a first-time buyer mortgage if I have bad credit?